e-boot/e-boot/README.md

-- 🤖 Hi, I’m @e-boot
+- 🤖 Hi @e-boot here !

-- 👀 I’m interested in web development.
+👀  I’m trying to improve in web development as much as possible.

-- 🌱 I’m currently learning HTML,CSS,Javascript.
+💻 Mostly HTML, Css, Javascript.